Note: Unsurprisingly, this is a lengthier post than normal, so please bear that in mind before getting stuck in!

 We have no idea how long they’ll serve for, but Scotland now has six freshly elected Members of the European Parliament ready to take up office in July.
 Across Britain, results shaped up roughly as expected based on polling, with the Brexit Party sweeping from nowhere into the lead, a surge in support for the strongly Remain parties, plus a stunning collapse for Labour and particularly the Conservatives.
 Northern Ireland too completed a bit of political realignment, with the Alliance Party winning their first ever MEP, giving an unprecedented 1:1:1 balance between Unionist, Nationalist and neutral “Other” parties.

 In that context Scotland didn’t fall too far from what was expected, though there was one major surprise which I’ll cover shortly.
 The SNP took a clear lead here, with Brexit a distant second.
 The SNP took the lead in every mainland council area plus Na h-Eileanan Siar, whilst the Lib Dems led the Northern Isles.
-With a turnout of 39.9%, up 6.4% from 2014, the overall vote share per party was (full results available in this spreadsheet, plus interactive versions at the end of this post);
+With a turnout of 39.9%, up 6.4% from 2014, the overall vote share per party was (full results available in this spreadsheet);

 That translated to three SNP MEPs, plus one each for the Brexit Party, Lib Dems and Conservatives.
 Labour lost both of their seats, and UKIP failed to hold the only seat they’d ever won in Scotland.
 That means Scotland’s new MEPs are;